Schools

 Family and student support

-We also have a digital comic book or animated video from Jumo Health, for children aged 8-12 years to provide greater understanding about what is happening in the body for someone with epilepsy in an easy to understand way.
+Jumo Health have an animated video, for children aged 8-12 years to provide greater understanding about what is happening in the body for someone with epilepsy in an easy to understand way.